DoD-Platform-One/gitlab/chart/doc/advanced/geo/index.md

 ## Configure Primary database

-_This section will be performed on the Primary Omnibus GitLab instance._
+_This section is performed on the Primary Omnibus GitLab instance._

-To configure the Primary database instance's Omnibus GitLab, we'll work from this example configuration.
+To configure the Primary database instance's Omnibus GitLab, work from this example configuration:

 ```ruby
 ### Geo Primary